 - Infant respiratory distress syndrome

 The rate of maternal death for HELLP syndrome is 1.1%.
-Infant mortality rates vary between 10% and 60%, depending on factors such as pregnancy gestation, severity of symptoms and timing of treatment.
+Infant mortality rates vary between 10% and 60%, depending on factors such as pregnancy gestation, the severity of symptoms, and the timing of treatment.

 Babies born early are at risk for complications due to prematurity, depending on their age of gestation.